 - Posterior exercises for lower body and/or upper body

 - Core work (rotational and linear abdominals)

 (early competition season)

-During the early phases of training, volume starts higher and intensity is lower.
+During the early phases of training, the volume starts higher and intensity is lower.
 As the athlete moves toward the competitive season, training volumes are decreased as intensity is increased.
-A similar approach is taken with running, jumping and throwing volume and intensity for the speed and power events in track and field.
+A similar approach is taken with running, jumping, and throwing volume and intensity for the speed and power events in track and field.